Camphul/Trampoline/docs/GETTING_STARTED.md

 ## Enable Trampoline

 To enable trampoline services and components in your applications please add the `@EnableTrampoline` annotation.
 This will scan and load all trampoline components.
-This annotation is inside the `trampoline-common` dependency.
+This annotation is inside the `trampoline-core` dependency.

 Example: